 Exercise 1.49 Study the proof of Theorem 1.19 and make a similar argument.
-Define a subset C of I to be the set of positive elements in I, and let d be the smallest element in C. Then prove that all other elements of I are multiples of d.
-As in the case of Theorem 1.19, there is also a trivial case, which needs to be treated separately.
+Define a subset C of I to be the set of positive elements in I, and let d be the smallest element in C. Then prove that all other elements of I are multiples of d, and all multiples of d are elements of I. As in the case of Theorem 1.19, there is also a trivial case, which needs to be treated separately.
+Note, however, that the set I given in this exercise is not defined explicitly but implicitly.
+Instead of being told exactly what is in I (as in the proof of Theorem 1.19), we are given three properties of I. We cannot assume anything about what is in I, except what is implied by the three listed properties.